 - 18.1.
-If an applicant has any queries on how to apply for a post at the School he/she should contact the Personnel Manager. - 18.2.
+If an applicant has any queries on how to complete the application form or any other matter he/she should contact the Personnel Manager. - 18.2.
 It is the School's policy not to provide feedback to unsuccessful applicants.